December 6, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

-EARGO (EAR) SHAREHOLDERS December 6, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser
+EARGO (EAR) INVESTORS December 6, 2021 Filing Deadline in Class Action – Contact Lieff Cabraser

 The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of Eargo, Inc. (“Eargo” or the “Company”) (NASDAQ: EAR) between February 25, 2021 and September 22, 2021, inclusive (the “Class Period”).